Arizona Court Records

 Can Arizona Traffic Records Be Sealed or Expunged?

-How Does One End Up in An Arizona State Traffic court?
+How Does One End Up in An Arizona State Traffic Court?

 You can also end up in traffic court if the officer indicates the charges are civil offenses, but you wish to plead Not Responsible for the charges and contest the ticket.